SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/02-Connection-to-DB-Via-Java-App-Demo.md

 # Demo Conclusion

-We can access databases on a programmer level with every relational database such as PostgreSQL, MySQL, SQLite etc., by using the same approach:
+We can access databases on a programmer level with every relational database such as PostgreSQL, MySQL, SQLite, etc., by using the same approach:
 - Create connection
 - Create a statement with escaping
 - Set parameters